Course Objective1. Students should have knowledge of, and insight into, selected

 Latane's observations on the ‘bystander effect’ and the reasons why some

-individuals decide to rescue the victims.
-With regards to the victims,
+individuals decide to rescue the victims will be touched upon.
+With

-three actors, their role in different transitional justice mechanisms
+For all three actors, their role in transitional justice mechanisms will

 LiteratureAlette Smeulers and Fred Grunfeld: International Crimes and Other Gross